Axiom of pairing: Formal statement

-Given two objects, there is a set whose members are exactly the two given objects.

 Consequences

 As noted, what the axiom is saying is that, given two objects A and B, we can find a set C whose members are exactly A and B.

 We can use the axiom of extensionality to show that this set C is unique.
 We call the set C the pair of A and B, and denote it {A,B}.
 Thus the essence of the axiom is: